txoof/ml_audio_id/Project_Journal.md

 Throughout the experimental phase, more and more of the training data was manually labeled.
 The manually labeled data can be combined to create an improved classifier.
 This was challenging because the assumptions and techniques used to create the label sets has evolved over through the development process.
 A stable label set has now been generated and combined with the extracted features.

 The data sets are combined with the [combined_label_data](./combine_labeled_data.ipynb) notebook.

+I've realized that most of the classification was not done through clustering, but rather through iteratively labeling data.
+My clustering attempts were not terribly successful.

 #### Develop ensemble classifiers